mharoon2003/flutter-assignments/README.md

-These are some simple applications for learing flutter
+These are some simple applications for learning flutter